 Of course, we did have wonderful moments too.
 Those times of respite were heavenly and gave me hope that things would change and be better.

 While I do enjoy some banter and love a bit of sarcasm, constant criticism and laughter at another’s expense really takes its toll on you and after a lot of extreme ups and downs over a long period of time, you just want to get off the rollercoaster.
 I felt I couldn’t be myself, always had to guard the true Charlie inside for fear I would be rejected and not loved, be ready for being made fun of, always ready to defend myself with sarcasm and insults to throw back.
+I hated the person I was around them.
+I was different and seemed to change when around them.
 I also was scared of failing and being ridiculed.
 I’m the oldest so everyone was looking at me as the role model to get it right or I’d be the next target to laugh at if I didn’t.
 And you’d be reminded of your failures for years and years to come.

 Vulnerability.
 I hate it.